diarmuidoconnor/wad2/topic08/topic.md

-# Mongo and Mongoose
+# Node.js and Express

-Mongo is a NoSQL Database.
-Mongoose provides elegant Mongodb object modelling in Node.js.
-This topic explores how to use both in Express apps.
+Introduction to Express, a Node.js web application framework.